tunel-apps/tunel/README.md

 ## TODO

- - singularity apps should be more advanced with ports, contaners pre-set
- - test on htcondor
+ - update htcondor to use Python API

 Should there be an init/check command that sniffs what is available on a cluster?
 E.g., singularity, sbatch, sinfo, module load, etc.
 Create "tunel" command over